-The growing urgency to digitize and make use of existing data, both from experiments and from simulations, through machine learning, also heightens the need of materials informatics platforms, which bring together automated computational workflows with data analysis and collaboration to make materials innovation more efficient and successful.
+The growing urgency to digitise and make use of existing data, both from experiments and from simulations, through machine learning, also heightens the need of materials informatics platforms, which bring together automated computational workflows with data analysis and collaboration to make materials innovation more efficient and successful.
 Examples include recent progress in de novo OLED materials design and prediction of molecular volatility using Schrӧdinger’s materials informatics platform, LiveDesign.

-By watching this webinar you will:
+By watching this webinar recording you will:

-- Learn how the integration of Schrödinger’s machine learning technologies with physics-based modelling can be utilized to predict properties of new materials.
+- Learn how the integration of Schrödinger’s machine learning technologies with physics-based modelling can be utilized to predict properties of new materials

 - Hear about examples of recent progress in de novo OLED materials design